CouncilDataProject/cookiecutter-cdp-deployment/README.md

 ### CDP Instance Features

--   Plain text search of past events and legislation<br>
+-   Plain text search of past events and meeting items<br>
     _(search for "missing middle housing" or "bike lanes")_
--   Filter and sort event and legislation search results<br>
+-   Filter and sort event and meeting item search results<br>
     _(filter by date range, committee, etc.)_
 -   Automatic timestamped-transcript generation<br>
     _(jump right to a specific public comment or debate)_
--   Legislation and amendment tracking<br>
+-   Meeting item and amendment tracking<br>
     _(check for amendment passage, upcoming meetings, etc.)_
 -   Share event at timepoint<br>
     _(jump right to the point in the meeting you want to share)_